 A leaking water heater is an inefficient one.
 When hot water constantly drips out, the unit has to work harder to heat the fresh, cold water that replaces it.
 This continuous cycle means your water heater runs more often than it should, driving up your energy consumption and your utility bills.
 That small leak is literally letting your money drip down the drain.
 Fixing the leak not only prevents water waste but also helps your system run more efficiently, which is better for your wallet and can extend the life of your unit.

-Can You Temporarily Fix a Leaking Water Heater?
+Can You Patch a Leaking Water Heater Temporarily?

 Finding a puddle around your water heater can definitely send you into a panic, but don't grab the phone to order a new one just yet.
 In some cases, you can apply a temporary fix to stop the leak while you figure out your next steps.
 The key is to correctly identify where the water is coming from.
 Some leaks are simple issues with fittings that can be tightened, while others are clear signs that your water heater’s time is up.
 A quick fix might buy you a few hours or days, but it’s rarely a permanent solution.
 Think of it as first aid for your plumbing, not a cure.